 Looks to one side, quite an important episode dramatically, as Elliot tries to prevent a disaster in real-time but fails.
 Interesting, too, from the point of view of how to overcome security through social engineering, and how stereotypes can sometimes lead you astray (sometimes hilariously).
 Not as compelling as the promo would have you believe, but an ambitious episode that largely succeeds and certainly the best episode of the season so far.

 1×13 – Murder by Numbers: Part 2

 A sad end to a sad series that managed to fool us all with its charm and occasional bouts of silliness.
-We’ve got (spoilers) Professor T in a psychiatric wing because he’s suicidal, one of the cops permanently paralysed, one of the Prof’s support staff murdered, and another cop having to look after her dementing father and her now-paralysed boyfriend.
+We’ve got (spoilers) (spoiler alert) Professor T in a psychiatric wing because he’s suicidal, one of the cops permanently paralysed, one of the Prof’s support staff murdered, and another cop having to look after her dementing father and her now-paralysed boyfriend.
 Still, jaunty music, hey?

 A show that seemingly a little formulaic and derivative at first, Professor T did get better and smarter over time, even if the crimes were never that exciting, the final episode being not that much different in that regard.
 There was character development, changes to the status quo and more, making it much more than a simple episodic procedural.
 But it never quite achieved greatness, thanks to the essential duffness of those crimes.

 Season 2 starts in a couple of weeks or so there’ll be more fun (?) ahead soon and we’ll get to see how it all pans out afterwards.

 Aha!
 Now that was some clever trickery that’s basically upset all our assumptions about what the show has been doing this season.
 You thought it was an easy reset in episode one?
 Nope.
 Indeed, it now seems everything has been continuing on nicely from season one – we just haven’t seen how until now.